9AMTech/cv-site/README.md

 ## Lessons Learned:

--React is amazing, components divy up code into easily managable chunks -CSS is amazing, modules divy up code into easily managable chunks -There's almost a React package for everything.
-I don't know how I would've tackled only printing one component without it React-to-Print
+-React is amazing, components divy up code into easily managable chunks.
+-CSS is amazing, modules divy up code into easily managable chunks.
+-There's almost a React package for everything.
+I don't know how I would've tackled only printing one component without it React-to-Print.
 -Programming in React is really streamlined and easy to understand.
 React having a rule of being Unidirectional seems like a unorthodox restriction at first, but i feel as though it really makes it so that you know and understand what way data is going at all times.
 It's a great concept.
 -Having a noted list of "things to do" is a great practice to pick up.
 It's like having a whiteboard of all your thoughts and keeps track of whats going on/what needs to be done.